JonEilers/Sea-Cucumber-Lab-Notebook/README.md

 ### Sea_Cuke@WWU

 This is a log book for the sea cucumbers housed in the walla walla university biology building.

+### Karyotype
+Methods, protocols, and links about karyotyping

 ### Sea Cuke crispr protocol